FDio/csit/docs/report/vpp_performance_tests/comparisons/soak_vs_ndr.rst

-SOAK Tests vs. NDR Tests
+Soak Tests vs. NDR Tests
 ------------------------

-Relative comparison of |vpp-release| SOAK PLRSearch vs. NDR packet throughput is calculated for the tests executed on 2-Node Skylake physical testbed types, in 1-core configurations.
+Relative comparison of |vpp-release| Soak PLRSearch vs. NDR packet throughput is calculated for the tests executed on 2-Node Skylake physical testbed types, in 1-core configurations.